 This warning is not just a hint, it requires that you make a decision.

-Before Little Snitch applies an allow rule, it checks the identity of the program.
+Before Little Snitch applies an Allow-rule, it checks the identity of the program.
 If this check fails and the identity has changed or cannot be confirmed, it shows an alert with a warning.
 There are several types of identity check, consisting of several conditions each.
 This results in a big matrix of possible error messages.
-All these messages explain how the check was made, what was expected and how the program failed to meet the expectation.
+All these messages explain how the check was made, what was expected and how the program failed to meet the requirements.

-Whatever the message of the warning is, there are usually three choices how to proceed:
+Whatever the message of the warning is, there are usually three options on how to proceed: